manoharchippada/Spring/README.md

-copy first EMployee and after that EmployeeController
+copy first Employee and after that EmployeeController